On Tilted Losses in Machine Learning: Theory and Applications: Introduction

 \subsection{Contributions}

 In this work, we explore the use of tilting in machine learning through TERM, a simple, unified framework that can flexibly address various challenges with empirical risk minimization.
 We first analyze the objective and its solutions, showcasing the behavior of TERM with varying tilt parameters $t$ (Section~\ref{sec:term_properties}).
-We next establish connections between TERM and related approaches such as distributionally robust optimization in Section~\ref{sec:other objectives}, and rigorously analyze the relations between TERM and other risks (e.g, Value-at-Risk, Conditional Value-at-Risk, and Entropic Value-at-Risk) in Section~\ref{sec:var}.
+We {also} establish connections between TERM and related approaches such as distributionally robust optimization in Section~\ref{sec:other objectives}.

+We rigorously analyze the relations between TERM and other risks (e.g, Value-at-Risk {(VaR)}, Conditional Value-at-Risk {(CVaR)}, and Entropic Value-at-Risk {(EVaR)}) in Section~\ref{sec:var}.
+In particular, we introduce a new risk measure based on TERM, called Tilted Value-at-Risk (TiVaR), to approximate VaR.
+We show that TiVaR {can provide a better approximation of VaR than CVaR in certain regimes,} and improves upon EVaR in all regimes.

 We develop efficient first-order batch and stochastic methods for solving TERM, both for hierarchical and non-hierarchical cases (Section~\ref{sec:solver} and~\ref{sec:term-extended}).
 We provide convergence rates scaling with the hyperparameter $t$ on both convex and non-convex problems for both batch and stochastic algorithms.
 Our solvers run within 2--3$\times$ wall-clock time compared with that of ERM in all explored case studies.